Keyboard shortcuts

 • No skill can be made to be over 80%

-It's a good idea to copy the list of skill values below into a document to track them as you do the allocation.
-Then, put the results into the Journal section of your character sheet so you can always see how you originally built your character.
+It’s a good idea to copy the list of skill values below into a document to track them as you do the allocation.
+Afterward, put the results into the Journal section of your character sheet so you can always see how you originally built your character.

 40